Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Results

-In conclusion, our CC calculations consider additional excited states [$\frac{3}{2}^{-}$ state ($E_{x}$ = 2.692 MeV)] compared to the calculations performed in Ref.~\cite{ovej23}, but it is found that the additional excited states also could not explain the $^{15}$O production cross section.
+According to our CC calculations, although an additional excited state [$\frac{3}{2}^{-}$ state ($E_{x}$ = 2.692 MeV)] is added to the calculations performed in Ref.~\cite{ovej23}, the result could not explain the $^{15}$O production cross section.